MatthewJansen/Vectorized-Neural-Network/README.md

 # Fully-connected-neural-network

 Python implementation for a fully connected, vectorized neural network which I wrote for the purpose of displaying and challenging my understanding of neural networks.
+Feel free to play around with the code...😉

+<h3>Note:</h3>

   - Recommended python version: Python 3.8.10 64-bit
+  - Make sure to unzip mnist_data and to add the raw data to the same directory as the code before playing with the code. 🙂
+  - There are inconsitencies within the code, however the main focus is the neural network datastructure and not the DigitClassifier.py exmaple.

 Neural networks computational graph structure which consists of layers of nodes called ’neurons’ which have biases and connecting weighted edges called ’synapses’.

 The process of training a neural network consists of three steps:

   1. Forward Propagation:
   Here the inputs are fed to the network in order to obtain an output similar to the expected output from the dataset.
   2. Backpropagation: